UPDATE: This green marketing post was originally published on 16 March 2020 and updated on 12 April 2021.

-Green marketing is becoming quite popular these days in India.
+With Earth Day just around the corner, this is a fitting time to discuss green marketing.
+Popularity for this earth-conscious type of business promotion is growing in India.
 There’s a good reason for this: 25% of the consumers in India prefer eco-friendly products.

-From using green packaging to adopting sustainable business practices, all come under the umbrella of green marketing.
+From recycled packaging to sustainable business practices, all come under the umbrella of green marketing.

 Before we discuss the ways you can adopt green marketing strategies for your business, here is a word of caution: beware of greenwashing.

 Falsely claiming that you follow sustainable practices or doing it in one business area and allowing malpractices in other parts of the business is called greenwashing.
 It may sound tempting to do but backfires when exposed.

 After Coca-Cola claimed to be ‘water-neutral,’ it was charged with contaminating the canals and agriculture plots with untreated wastewater in Uttar Pradesh.

 The company’s bottling plant eventually closed due to public outcry.

 While Coca-Cola has the money to mount a public relations campaign to offset the damage to its reputation, most small businesses do not.
 Green marketing is a tool to be handled with care — otherwise it can do more harm than good.